humdrum-tools/humdrum-documentation/guide/ch06/index.md

 duration.
 Three quarter triplets occur in the time of four quarters or one whole duration.
 If we divide a whole duration ("`1`") into three equal parts, each part has a duration of one-third.
-The corresponding reciprocal integer for 1/3 is 3, hence `**kern` represents a quarter-note triplet as a "third-note", `3`.
+The corresponding reciprocal integer for 1/3 is 3, hence <span class="rep">kern</span> represents a quarter-note triplet as a "third-note", `3`.
 Similarly, eighth-note triplets are represented by the integer 6 and sixteenth-note triplets are represented by the integer 12.
 Eighth-note quintuplets (5 in the time of 4) will be represented by the value 10 (a half duration divided by 5).

-In general, the way to determine the `**kern` equivalent of an arbitrary "tuplet" duration is to multiply the number of tuplets by the total duration which they occupy.
+In general, the way to determine the <span class="rep">kern</span> equivalent of an arbitrary "tuplet" duration is to multiply the number of tuplets by the total duration which they occupy.
 If 7 notes of equal duration occupy the duration of a whole-note ("`1`"), then each septuplet is represented by the value 7 (i.e. 1 x 7).
 A more extreme example is 23 notes in the time of a doubly dotted quarter.
-The appropriate `**kern` duration can be found by multiplying 4 by 23 (equals 92) and adding the appropriate augmentation dots.
-Thus "92.." is the correct `**kern` encoding for a note whose duration is 23 notes in the time of a doubly-dotted quarter.
+The appropriate <span class="rep">kern</span> duration can be found by multiplying 4 by 23 (equals 92) and adding the appropriate augmentation dots.
+Thus "92.." is the correct <span class="rep">kern</span> encoding for a note whose duration is 23 notes in the time of a doubly-dotted quarter.

 By way of illustration, example 6.1 shows an excerpt from Sigfrid